znieves/SpringMVC-Employee-Management/README.md

-*IMPORTANT - app.config file has been omitted in order to protect sensitive data (Database Connection Details).
+*IMPORTANT - application.properties file has been omitted in order to protect sensitive data (Database Connection Details).